 And the biggest issue in the history of the FPA is the cost of advice and the 40 ++ steps involved in delivering advice without breaking the law.

-I have written a whole page dedicated to the cost of advice.
+I have a whole page dedicated to the cost of advice and will update it when new information is available.
 Click here to read more

 I have a plan for the Certified Financial Planner program*